 From the summer of 2013, a number of major changes are set to be implemented in employment law, as announced by the Department for Business Innovation and Skills.
 This article summarises the key developments of the forthcoming employment law reforms.

 Employment law changes due summer 2013

-The following changes that will effect the business law landscape for employers are due to come into force in summer 2013:
+The following employment law reforms that will effect the business landscape for employers are due to come into force in summer 2013:

 - Protected settlement conversations: new rules will mean that any offers or discussions about settlement agreements cannot be used as evidence in an unfair dismissal claim, unless either of the parties has engaged in some improper behaviour.
 The Acas Code will come into effect alongside the new legislative provision, to help everyone in the workplace understand how it will work in practice.
 The code will also explain what constitutes ‘improper behaviour’;